drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L01/slides.md

 ### Homeworks

 - Do not exchange code fragments on any assignments.
-- Do not copy solutions from any source, including the web or previous CS 326 students.
+- Do not copy solutions from any source, including the web or previous MBAI students.
 - You cannot upload / sell your assignments to code sharing websites.

 <!--s-->